Corporate Governance(As of June 21, 2019)

 (1) Board of Directors and Board of Corporate Auditors

 The Board of Directors is composed of ten directors, including three outside directors.
-In addition to maintaining the number of directors at an optimum level for quick decision making, the Company has reduced the terms of directors to one year in order to clarify the management responsibility of directors and strengthen its management structure.
+In addition to maintaining the number of directors at an optimum level for quick decision making, the Company has regulate the terms of directors to one year in order to clarify the management responsibility of directors and strengthen its management structure.

 The Board of Corporate Auditors consists of four corporate auditors, including two outside auditors.
 It decides audit policies and related matters, and reports on the status of audits performed by each auditor.
 Corporate auditors also attend Board of Directors meetings and other important meetings, examine significant documents related to final decisions, and listen to directors and employees on performance of their duties, thus contributing to a system for sufficiently scrutinizing directors' performance of their duties.
 The Company is staffed to assist the execution of duties of corporate auditors.